Democracy is defined as a “system in which power is vested in the people and exercised by them through freely elected representatives.”

 This deluge in pointless, indulgent material has heightened private obsession and come at a dreadful cost: thwarting the cultivation of higher human capacities, creating an ignorant, amorphous mass.
 In this context, previously defining issues–the meaning of life, who runs the world, political affairs, historical knowledge–have grown largely irrelevant in a sea of infantile pursuits.

-Remember just *2 years ago*, when those concerned about the potential legalisation of pedophilia via the LGBTQ+ agenda, were so cavalierly dismissed?
+Remember just *2 years ago* during the plebiscite campaign for gay marriage, when those concerned about the potential legalisation of pedophilia via the LGBTQ+ agenda were so cavalierly dismissed?
 Now, the City of Perth is hosting ‘Drag Queen Storytime’, whereby sexual degenerates push subversive ideas on children, aged 2-6.
 ‘MAP’, standing for ‘minor attracted person’, is increasingly preferred over traditional terms of reference.
 Society is drifting towards pedophile acceptance; but people are more inclined towards cheap fun than mustering a yelp for innocent children.